stefanos1316/my_curriculum_vitae/markdown/resume.md

 * Staying Abroad:

     * Borned in Gyula, Hungary but grown up in Nicosia, Cyprus.
-    * Lived in Lorraine, France and eating baguette (Winter Semester of 2013)
+    * Stayed in Lorraine, France and eating baguette (Winter Semester of 2013)
     * Had many sauna sessions in Lappeenranta, Finland (Summer Semester of 2014)
     * How to fish from ice-lake in Lulea, Sweden (Winter Semseter of 2014)
     * How to drink a proper dose of vodka in Saint-Petersburg, Russia (Summer Semester of 2015)
     * Eating fetta in Athens and visiting islands in Greece (Winter Semester of 2016 till now)
+    * PhD secondment in Delft, Nethelands to enjoy calm life (half of Sept.
+2017)

 ----